RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 The ``askQuestion`` call returns a ``bytes32`` ID.
 This ID is made by hashing the parameters, plus ``msg.sender``.

+.. note:: The Etherscan "write contract" feature has been known to mangle the delimiter character.

 Accepting an answer only if something has happened